Lying in state: States and cities

 Some U.S. states and cities extend similar honours.

+Alabama

+Because of his role in the Selma to Montgomery marches during the civil rights movement, Georgia based U.S. Congress John Lewis, who was also originally a native of Alabama, would lie in state for one day in the Alabama Capitol in Montgomery on 26 July 2020.

 Arizona

 Upon his death in August 2018, U.S. Senator John McCain lay in state at the State Capitol of his home state of Arizona before receiving the same honour in the U.S. Capitol two days later.

 California

 After a memorial service outside the Polk Street entrance of San Francisco City Hall on 29 November 1978, Mayor George Moscone and city Supervisor Harvey Milk lay in state in the Rotunda until 30 November, after their assassination by former Supervisor Dan White.
 The chamber was also filled with more than 400 floral tributes to the two men.

 In San Francisco, Mayor Ed Lee lay in state in the Rotunda of San Francisco City Hall after his death in office on 12 December 2017.
 Senator Dianne Feinstein, who served as San Francisco mayor from 1978 to 1988, also lay in state in the rotunda on 4 October 2023, prior to a funeral service the following day.